 Life After Fairfield

 How can you best use your remaining courses and free electives to both round out your education and prepare for a career?
 How about graduate work?
 Religious Studies majors are not limited in their choice of postgraduate careers.
 Their studies prepare them to be analytical, reflective, and understanding of the fundamental values in any enterprise.
 The career paths of recent graduates indicate this versatility.
 Recent Religious Studies majors have gone into law, medicine, social work, teaching, and investment banking.
 Those seeking further education have been admitted to graduate and professional programs at Ohio State and Columbia universities, Harvard Medical School, and the law schools at Boston College, Boston University, Fordham, and St. John's.
-Learn more about how Fairfield's Career Planning Center can support your post-graduate goals, and how Fairfield's tight-knit alumni network can build career and mentoring opportunities that last a lifetime.
+Learn more about how Fairfield's can support your post-graduate goals, and how Fairfield's tight-knit alumni network can build career and mentoring opportunities that last a lifetime.

 Come and Hear From the Experts

 Open VISIONS Forum features relevant speakers every year.
 Come hear from national and international experts - for free.

 An outstanding graduating senior in Religious Studies is awarded the Irene Gallagher Medal, Fairfield University's oldest academic honor.
 Attend the event and look for projects that might earn you this honor.
 With your faculty advisor, gain experience in entering such a competition and learn how to effectively package and present your work and yourself.
 Non-seniors are often singled out for great work.

 Our strongest students are inducted into Theta Alpha Kappa, a national honor society.
 In addition to encouraging the activities of local chapters, Theta Alpha Kappa maintains a vigorous national program of scholarship awards and fellowship competitions.
 Its primary publication, the Journal of Theta Alpha Kappa, offers an annual prize and the publication of outstanding student papers.